-- What is the difference between monotheistic religions and polytheistic religions?
-What are some examples of each? - What did the Ancient Greeks and Romans believe? - What is in the Bible? - Where did the Bible come from? - What are the basic tenets, symbols and practices of Hindus? - How does the story of Abraham illustrate faith? - Who was Mother Teresa and why is she famous for her faith? - Who is the most interesting person of faith to you?
-Why? - How do different religions use prayer, music, ceremonial meals, study/teaching, acts of service etc. to worship?
+- What did the Ancient Greeks and Romans believe? - What is in the Bible? - Where did the Bible come from? - What are the basic tenets, symbols and practices of Hindus? - How does the story of Abraham illustrate faith? - Who was Mother Teresa and why is she famous for her faith? - Who is the most interesting person of faith to you?
+Why? - How do different religions use prayer, music, ceremonial meals, study/teaching, acts of service etc.to worship? - What is debt? - How are people different from each other? - What is Fairtrade? - What is the difference between monotheistic religions and polytheistic religions?
+What are some examples of each?